-No person shall operate or park a Vehicle on a campus sidewalk unless authorized by the Chancellor or his/her delegates.
-Bicycles and Electric Two-Wheeled Vehicles may be operated on campus sidewalks; provided that no person shall operate a bicycle or an Electric Two-Wheeled Vehicle in a manner that jeopardizes pedestrian safety, or State or private property.
+No person shall operate or park a Vehicle on a Campus sidewalk unless authorized by the Chancellor or his/her delegates.
+Bicycles and Electric Two-Wheeled Vehicles may be operated on Campus sidewalks; provided that no person shall operate a bicycle or an Electric Two-Wheeled Vehicle in a manner that jeopardizes pedestrian safety, or State or private property.

-No person shall use in-line skates or skateboards (a) on the campus in a manner that jeopardizes the safety of other pedestrians, or (b) on any walls, monuments, gutters, ditches, railings, bicycle racks, benches, other structures, fixtures, or property on the University campus, or (c) on any ramps or steps on the University campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a campus sidewalk.
+No person shall use in-line skates or skateboards (a) on the Campus in a manner that jeopardizes the safety of other pedestrians, or (b) on any walls, monuments, gutters, ditches, railings, bicycle racks, benches, other structures, fixtures, or property on the Campus, or (c) on any ramps or steps on the Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.